MCADD is a rare genetic condition where a person has problems breaking down fat to use as an energy source.

 You should receive the results by the time your baby is 6 to 8 weeks old.
 You'll be contacted sooner if a problem is found so you can attend a hospital appointment to discuss this further.

-The screening result isn't 100% accurate, so further urine and blood tests will be carried out to confirm the diagnosis.
+If your baby has a screen positive result, further urine and blood tests will be carried out to confirm the diagnosis.
 You, your partner and any other children you have may also be tested to see if you carry the faulty gene that causes MCADD.

-If you've previously had a child with MCADD, the blood spot test should be carried out within 24 to 48 hours of birth.
+If you've previously had a child with MCADD, the newborn blood spot test should be carried out within 24 to 48 hours of birth.

 How MCADD is treated